leapmotiondev/leapmotiondev/README.md

 🌍 Based in Munich, Germany.

-🐾 A proud pet parent of one dog and two cats.

 ## My Work

 In my role, I focus on creating secure and efficient software solutions, with a keen interest in developing robust network architectures and implementing top-notch cybersecurity protocols.